 Twelve islands cruise

-The twelve island cruise features the most beautiful islands of the Gulf of Fethiye and sets its sail in Marmaris.
+The Twelve Islands Cruise features the most beautiful islands of the Gulf of Fethiye and sets its sail in Marmaris.
 This port has evolved from a small fishing village to a vibrant touristic destination while keeping its original charm.
 Most of this charm comes from its unique location, in between two mountains and the sea, and from the historic part of town.
 This is where you’ll find the old castle and narrow alleys which lead to the lively bazaars and local restaurants.

-Dalyan is a village located where Lake Köycegiz meets the sea.
+Dalyan is a village located where lake Köycegiz meets the sea.
 The area around Dalyan is protected as many different species of turtle lay their eggs on its beach.This turtle beach, breeding grounds of the hawksbill turtle, can be visited though.
-The hawksbill turtle can turn out to be more than a metre in length.
+The hawksbill turtle can turn out to be more than a meter in length.
 The female will return to the same beach every two to three years to breed.
 Kaunos is an ancient city known for its rock tombs with temple facades dating back to 400 B.C.
 These graves were carved top down out of the rock.
-Kaunos also features the remnants of a basilica and an amphitheatre.
+Kaunos also features the remnants of a basilica and an amphitheater.

-Pig Island, located in the Gulf of Göcek is full of olive and pine trees.
-In the northwest there are some beautiful anchorages.
+Pig Island, located in the Gulf of Göcek, is full of olive and pine trees.
+In the northwest, there are some beautiful anchorages.
 If we sail down a bit further, we will reach the Bay of Cleopatra.
 This bay features remnants of the Roman and Byzantine period, including the ruins of an orthodox monastery bathhouse.

 Tomb Bay gets its name from the king graves dating back to Lycian times (approx. 700-500 A.D.)
 The graves were carved out of the rocks.
 Some have a temple façade.
-Inbetween the graves there are remnants of Roman-Byzantine baths, which used to be filled through a nearby natural spring which is still there today.
+Inbetween the graves, there are remnants of Roman-Byzantine baths, which used to be filled through a nearby natural spring which is still there today.